 The first book in the series, A Game of Thrones lent its name to the HBO series, even long after the show surpassed the events depicted in its pages.

-After his head advisor dies in mysterious circumstances, the king summons his old friend, Lord Eddard Stark, to assume the vacant position.
-Wary of courtroom politics and intrigue, he is reluctant to leave the cold north to dive south, yet embarks on the journey alongside his family to serve his new role.
+After his head advisor dies in mysterious circumstances, King Robert Baratheon visits the northern castle of Winterfell to ask his old friend, Lord Eddard ‘Ned’ Stark, to assume the vacant position.
+Wary and reluctant to exchange his home for treacherous courtroom politics, Ned accepts the newfound responsibility.

 His fears prove well-funded as he encounters treachery and secrets threatening to destroy his family—and the kingdom.
 Meanwhile, across the sea, a young, disposed prince plots to reclaim his family’s throne at any cost, even his sister.